Biography of the Deputy Surgeon General

 Prior to joining the Office of the Surgeon General, RADM Sylvia Trent-Adams was the Deputy Associate Administrator for the HIV/AIDS Bureau (HAB), Health Resources and Services Administration (HRSA).
 She assisted in managing the Ryan White HIV/AIDS Treatment Extension Act of 2009 (Ryan White HIV/AIDS Program).
 The $2.3 billion program funds medical care, treatment, referrals and support services for uninsured and underserved people living with HIV disease as well as training for health care professionals.

 RADM Trent-Adams began her career in the Commissioned Corps of the USPHS in 1992.
 She has published numerous articles, participated in research studies, and presented to a variety of domestic and international organizations and professional groups.
 Prior to joining the USPHS, RADM Trent-Adams was a nurse officer in the U.S. Army.
 She also served as a research nurse at the University of Maryland.
 RADM Trent-Adams also completed two internships in the U.S. Senate where she focused on the prospective payment system for skilled nursing facilities and scope of practice for nurses and psychologists.
-She has served as guest lecturer at the University of Maryland and Hampton University.
+She has served as guest lecturer at numerous universities across the country.
 Her clinical practice was in trauma, oncology, community health, and infectious disease.
 She has also served as the Chair of the Federal Public Health Nurse Leadership Council, and the Federal Nursing Service Council.